rrrrrrockpang/llm-chi/README.md

 ## 🌐 Paper Collections

-Our analysis will evolve over time as we continue to collect and analyze papers at CHI and more publication venues.
+Our analysis will evolve as we collect and analyze papers at CHI and more publication venues.
 If we miss your papers, please feel free to submit a pull request, open an issue, or ✉️ [email](mailto:ypang2@cs.washington.edu) us!
 We'd love to include your work and together we can make this collection more comprehensive.

 | Title                          | Year |
 |--------------------------------|------|